CumulusNetworks/docs/content/cumulus-linux-43/Layer-1-and-Switch-Ports/Buffer-and-Queue-Management/_index.md

 cut_through_enable = false
 ```

 On Broadcom switches, after you modify the settings in the `/etc/cumulus/datapath/traffic.conf` file, you *must* restart `switchd` for the changes to take effect; run the `cumulus@switch:~$ sudo systemctl restart switchd.service` command.
+Always run the {{<link url="#syntax-checker" text="syntax checker">}} syntax checker before applying the configuration changes.

 {{<cl/restart-switchd>}}